paulmackinlay/state-machine/docs/intro.md

 ## Uses of state machines

-Using a state machine promotes single responsibility so there are many situations where it is beneficial to build one into the design of an app.
+Using a state machine in code promotes single responsibility so there are many situations where it is beneficial to build one into the design of an app.
 Appropriate use of a state machine will help code to be better organised, easier to maintain and easier to enhance.

 In the next sections I have outlined a couple of examples.